Prooffreader/intro_machine_learning/README.md

 # Introduction to Machine Learning
-a series of IPython Notebook and accompanying slideshow and video
+From 2015, a series of Jupyter Notebooks and accompanying slideshow and video

 [Link to accompanying reveal.js slideshow](http://slides.com/prooffreader/intro-to-data-analysis-using-machine-learning#/)